CoBuilders-xyz/stylus-cm-deploy/mkdocs/docs/en/index.md

 # **Welcome to the Stylus Cache Manager 🚀**

-This documentation is the **central knowledge base** for anyone working with the **Stylus Cache Manager (CM)** – from smart-contract developers and dev-ops engineers to testers and end-users running their own deployments.
+This documentation is meant for anyone working with the **Stylus Cache Manager (CM)** – from smart-contract developers and dev-ops engineers to testers and end-users running their own deployments.

 Stylus CM sits on top of Arbitrum’s **CacheManager** contract and provides everything you need to **reserve, monitor, and automatically maintain cache slots** for high-performance Stylus applications.